Winnipeg general strike: Opposition

 The municipal government also took action.
 As large numbers of veterans were holding marches in the streets in support of the strike, on June 5 Mayor Charles F. Gray announced a ban on public demonstrations.
 On June 9 the city also dismissed almost the entire police force for refusing to sign a pledge promising to neither belong to a union nor participate in a sympathetic strike.
 With the assistance of the Citizens' Committee, the city police were replaced with a large body of untrained but better paid special constables who patrolled the streets with clubs.
-Within hours, one of the special constables, a decorated World War I veteran Frederick Coppins, charged into a gathering of strikers and was dragged off his horse and severely beaten.
+Within hours, one of the special constables, World War I Victoria-Cross-recipient Frederick Coppins, charged his horse into a group of strikers and was dragged off his horse and severely beaten.
 This led to claims that he was attacked by "enemy ruffians".

 The local newspapers, the Winnipeg Free Press and Winnipeg Tribune, had lost the majority of their employees due to the strike, but once they were able to resume publication, they took a decidedly anti-strike stance.
 The Winnipeg Free Press called the strikers "bohunks", "aliens", and "anarchists" and ran cartoons depicting radicals throwing bombs.
 These anti-strike views influenced the opinions of some Winnipeg residents and contributed to the deepening atmosphere of crisis.

 A plan to offer a modified form of collective bargaining to the Metal Trades Council was in the works at the middle of the month, but any efforts at compromise were ended by a series of arrests on charges of seditious conspiracy.
 In the early morning hours of June 17, the RNWMP apprehended several prominent leaders of the strike, including George Armstrong, Roger Bray, Abraham Heaps, William Ivens, R.B.
 Russell and city councillor John Queen.
 In addition, union organizer Bill Pritchard was arrested in Calgary on his way home from Winnipeg to Vancouver.
 R. J. Johns, of Winnipeg, was in Montreal and not arrested at this time.
 With the exception of Armstrong, who was Canadian-born, they were all British immigrants.